[ Main contents start here ]

 ■ MUFG Bank

-To support the autonomous career development of each employee, we have established an internal recruitment system called "Job Challenge", which allows employees to voluntarily apply for their desired roles.
-In addition to positions that involve transfers, we also offer job experience-based recruitment systems such as "Mirushiru", which allows employees to understand the specific content of a job in about half a day.
-These programs are utilized according to preferences of individuals.
-"Job Challenge" enables employees to challenge various positions in domestic and overseas branches as well as headquarters, attracting numerous applications from employees.
-Additionally, we have established systems such as the "Course Change System" for switching between general and BS positions, the "Remote Transfer System" to accommodate circumstances like a spouse's job transfer or family caregiving, and the "Employee Appointment System" for contract employees, among others.
+To support the autonomous career development of each employee, we have established an internal recruitment system called “Job Challenge,” which allows employees to voluntarily apply for their desired roles.
+In addition to positions that involve transfers, we also offer job experience-based recruitment systems such as “Mirushiru,” which enables employees to learn about the specific content of a job in approximately half a day.
+These programs are utilized according to individual preferences.

+In addition, we have introduced systems such as the “Remote Transfer System” to accommodate circumstances like a spouse's job transfer or family caregiving, and the "Employee Appointment System" for contract employees, among others.
 These initiatives pursue corporate social responsibility (CSR) from the perspective of respecting work-life balance.
 For overseas employees, we have also established a Global Job Posting Framework, which increases opportunities for assignments not only in their hiring location but also in other locations, including Japan.

 ■ Mitsubishi UFJ Trust and Banking